-Today, I would like to talk about how many people in the state of Texas use Spanish at home.
-Texas is a vast place where diverse cultures coexist, so let's find out how important the use of Spanish is!
+Today, I want to talk about how many people in Texas use Spanish at home.
+Texas is a vast place where diverse cultures coexist, so let's explore how important Spanish is!

 First, it is said that about 30% of the total population of Texas uses Spanish at home.
-This amounts to about 1 million people, making it one of the states with a large Spanish-speaking population in the United States.
-The percentage is even higher in areas where the Hispanic community is actively formed.
+This amounts to approximately 1 million people, making it one of the states with a high Spanish-speaking population in the U.S. The percentage is even higher in areas where the Hispanic community is well-established.

 Spanish Usage by Major Regions